 homes, they were now living much more comfortably – having electricity for the first time and hot, running water; no longer needing to head to the village pump every day.

-And local ways of life were being affected by modernisation too – the increasing use of the motorcar opening doors to new work opportunities further afield and industries such as fishing hit by the introduction of large trawler ships at the larger ports nearby.
+And local, traditional ways of life were being affected by modernisation too – the increasing use of the motorcar opening doors to new work opportunities further afield, and industries such as fishing hit by the introduction of bigger trawler ships at the larger ports nearby.

 A new lease of life

-However, the magic of that very local way of life stayed with some residents, who always longed to return.
-But perhaps their sadness was allayed slightly by the compromise campaigners struck with the Ministry of Defence – to open Tyneham up to the public for a certain number of days a year, giving the village frozen in time a new purpose.
+However, the magic of that very local and simple way of life stayed with some residents, who always longed to return and who continued to campaign.
+Perhaps their sadness was allayed slightly by the compromise they struck with the Ministry of Defence – to open Tyneham up to the public for a certain number of days a year, giving the village frozen in time a new purpose.

 Tyneham Village has remained just as it was after the war.
-It is distinctly untouched and natural compared to many tourist spots in Britain – some argue that Tyneham’s poignant history has in fact helped stave off the potential development and commercialism of a beauty spot and preserve the memory and the stories of the people who lived here and a way of life lost to us in a modern world.
+It is distinctly untouched and natural compared to many tourist spots in Britain – some argue that Tyneham’s poignant history has in fact helped stave off the potential development and commercialism of a beauty spot, as well as preserve the memory and the stories of the people who lived here and a way of life lost to us in a modern world.

-And, as much of the year Tyneham remains untouched by the comings and goings of normal human activity, wildlife is allowed to thrive uninterrupted – from wild garlic in the woodland and lichen growing on the old buildings to dragonflies humming about the village pond.
+And, as much of the year Tyneham remains untouched by the comings and goings of normal human activity, wildlife is allowed to thrive uninterrupted.

 Tyneham in literature and on stage & screen